jalpa015/MissionariesCannibal/README.md

-# Missionaries Cannibal Problem Implementation

-### What is "Missionaries Cannibal Problem Implementation"
-- TODO

-### Implementation of "Missionaries Cannibal Problem Implementation"
+# Implementation of AI Search Techniques to solve the Missionaries and Cannibal Problem

-Missionaries and Cannibals problem has been implemented by the following Search Strategies:
+The following AI Search techniques have been used to solve the famous Missionaries and Cannibals problem:

   a. *Breadth First Search*